 - Cruise Loch Ness offers stunning leisurely cruises & thrilling high speed RIB rides on Loch Ness from the centre of Fort Augustus.
 Top-tip!
 Book your tickets on-line 24hrs or more in advance and enjoy a 10% saving!

 - Walking / Cycling – the Great Glen Way passes through Fort Augustus mid-way on its 73 mile route from Fort William to Inverness – if you don’t fancy such a long hike there’s many other waymarked walking trails locally for all abilities

 - Urquhart Castle – sitting on the shores of Loch Ness between Fort Augustus and Inverness this iconic Highland castle gives an insight into the dramatic history of the area.
 Urquhart Castle has fabulous views the length of Loch Ness and is reportedly one of the main locations for sightings of the Loch Ness Monster

-- The Falls of Foyers – less than 30 minutes drive from Beaufort House is a short but spectacular walk which takes in the must see sight of the Falls of Foyers, set in a dramatic gorge.
+- The Falls of Foyers – around 25 minutes drive from Beaufort House is a short but spectacular walk which takes in the must see sight of the Falls of Foyers, set in a dramatic gorge.
 It has a well maintained path however it is worth noting that it is steep in places.

 - Glen Affric is considered to be the finest of all Scotland’s glens.
-It features a fabulous variety of scenery and is popular with walkers – head to Dog Falls to explore the rapids and waterfall.
+It features a fabulous variety of scenery and is popular with walkers – head to Plodda Falls or Dog Falls to explore the rapids and spectacular waterfalls

 - The Loch Ness Centre & Exhibition at Drumnadrochit – this exhibition takes visitors through seven themed areas exploring Loch Ness from its beginnings and revealing the history and legends of this world famous loch!